-An eligible employee may take up to 12 work weeks (60 work days) of unpaid FMLA leave, during each 12-month period established by the District in the section entitled "Terms of Leave" above, for one or more qualifying exigencies while the employee's child, parent, or spouse who is a military member is on covered active duty or on call to covered active duty status.
-(29 USC 2612; 29 CFR 825.126)
+An eligible employee may take up to 12 work weeks of unpaid FMLA/CFRA leave, during each

+12-month period established by the district in the section entitled "Terms of Leave" above, for one or more qualifying exigencies while his/her child, parent, or spouse or, for purpose of CFRA leave, registered partner, who is a military member is on covered active duty or call to covered active duty status.
+(Government Code 12945.2; 29 USC 2612; 29 CFR 825.126)

-Covered active duty means duty during the deployment of a member of the regular Armed Forces to a foreign country or duty during the deployment of a member of the National Guard or Reserves to a foreign country under a call or an order to active duty in support of a contingency operation pursuant to law.
-Deployment to a foreign country includes deployment to international waters.
+Covered active duty means, for members of the Regular Armed forces, duty during the deployment of a member of the regular Armed Forces to a foreign country or, for members of the Reserve components of the Armed forces, duty during the deployment of a member of the National Guard or Reserves to a foreign country under a call or order to active duty in support of a contingency operation pursuant to law.
+Deployment to a foreign county includes deployment to international waters.
 (29 USC 2611; 29 CFR 825.126)